Hean-Chhinling/Pong_Game/README.md

 ## Acknowledgments

-I would like to express our appreciation to the following resources:
+I would like to express my appreciation to the following resources:

 - The PyGame community for their support and documentation.
 - Online tutorials that contributed to the understanding of OOP concepts in game development.